 Mining is a record-keeping process through which a transaction is confirmed and stored in the blockchain.
 Miners process transactions and secure the network using computers with specialized hardware.
 They collect newly generated bitcoins as payment.
 The computers solve complex problems to generate new bitcoins.

 If you are wondering that any user can create bitcoin, you are wrong.
 Generating requires special hardware, lots of electricity and it involves lots of rules embedded in the programming that prevent users to just create a bitcoin out of thin air.

-You can also get/buy bitcoins in digital marketplaces called Bitcoin Exchange for other cryptocurrencies or normal currencies.
+You can also start buying bitcoins in digital marketplaces called Bitcoin Exchange for other cryptocurrencies or normal currencies.

 Is Bitcoin Illegal?